Water Activated Carton Sealing Tape

 ||Often (though not in the case of EcoEnclose’s WAT), it is more expensive per foot than its PST counterparts.
 However, many argue that less WAT is used because of the strength of its seal, leading to equivalent or even lower total cost.
 Again, WAT would ideally be used in conjunction with a special dispenser, so it does have a higher up front cost than PST.

 ||Often (again, though not in the case of EcoEnclose’s tape options), it is less expensive per foot. however, people often double seal or use more tape than is needed leading to higher actual cost of use.

 ||WAT’s adhesive or strength does not change in cold or heat.

 ||PST’s adhesive effectiveness sometimes decreases in extreme – hot or cold – weather conditions.

 The vast majority of packing tape is made with virgin materials.
-Additionally, options (like some of our ours) are technically biodegradable and/or recyclable.
+Additionally, options (like some of our ours) are technically industrially compostable and/or recyclable.
 However, when you’re looking for the most sustainable tape option, it is important to understand the disposal process for the material.
 The majority of boxes in the US are recycled (rather than composted).

 The process of recycling corrugated boxes involves churning it up with water to make a slurry.
 In this process, adhesive and any polymers rise to the top and are skimmed off and disposed of.
-For this reason, the majority of materials in packing tape are likely to end up in a landfill, even if they are technically recyclable or biodegradable.
+For this reason, the majority of materials in packing tape are likely to end up in a landfill, even if they are technically recyclable or industrially compostable.
 Therefore, we recommend focusing predominantly on how tape is made when choosing the most sustainable option.